alleeF/single-cycle-mips-processor/README.md

 ## Overview

 The design was developed for educational purposes and includes the main architectural blocks required for instruction execution, memory access, arithmetic operations, and control.
-The processor follows a Harvard-style architecture, using separate instruction and data memories.

 The processor supports:
 - R-type instructions